adaburrows/table-web-component/README.md

 };
 ```

+#### Writing your own sorting functions

+Since the sorting function is the built-in array sorting function, [the documents for that apply here as well](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#description).

 ### Decorating fields

 Fields can be wrapped in HTML and/or other components in order to build very complex tables.
 Need to wrap a field in an image, or show a link to edit a particular object from the id?
 Easy: